Arr0way/arr0way.github.io/_posts/2014-01-10-lamp-security-ctf4-walkthrough.md

 ## SQLMap Enumeration

-SQLMap was leveraged to enumerate, inject and dump the MySQL databases on the target.
+SQLMap was leveraged to enumerate, and successfully exploit [SQLi](/penetration-testing/web-app/sql-injection/) and dump the MySQL databases on the target.

 ### SQLMap